tgstation/common_core/Species of the Galaxy/Moths/Organization of the Grand Nomad Fleet.md

 # Doubletime!
 Logistics

 By far the biggest of the retinues, Doubletime is responsible for much of the trading that happens between the fleet and outsiders, as well as a being a pillar of the fleet's supply lines.
-Doubletime is so important in fact, that its continued status as an independent retinue is often called into question: while its current Pursers still remain at the helm, the Fleet's upper command has been steadily expecting more direct control and it is unlikely they would consider maintaining their status should irreconcilable disagreements arise.
+Doubletime is so important in fact, that its continued status as an independent retinue is often called into question: while its current Retainers still remain at the helm, the Fleet's upper command has been steadily expecting more direct control and it is unlikely they would consider maintaining their status should irreconcilable disagreements arise.

 # Enginmender Guild